DevBrush/latchbox/README.md

 **_LatchBox is created by Dev Brush Technology (http://devbrush.com) <feedback@devbrush.com> and is licensed under the BSD 2-Clause License.
 Read LICENSE for more license text._**

 #### Description:
-LatchBox is a free and open-source password manager that saves account information in an AES-256 encrypted file that can securely be accessed and stored by the user.
+LatchBox is a CLI based password manager that saves account information in an AES-256 encrypted file that can securely be accessed and stored by the user.
 The encrypted password file is locked using a master passphrase or a keyfile.

 #### Platforms:
 - BSD